by G. Jack Urso

 Jimmy fills in blanks in the Hot Hero Sandwich story with a classic tale of paying off a maître’ d’ for a prime spot in the section where the entertainment power brokers dine and JUST by coincidence there happens to be Marlo Thomas, Bruce and Carole Hart, and Hot Hero Sandwich producer Howard Malley.

 Another thing we learn from this interview with Jimmy is confirmation about how young everyone was and the Harts' desire to staff their show with talented young people.
 Jimmy was all of 24 years old in 1979.
-The original Hot Hero Sandwich music director, Gary Sherman, who was about 20 years older than Biondolillo, was no doubt qualified and had far more experience, but Jimmy was closer in age to target demographic.
+The original Hot Hero Sandwich music director, Gary Sherman, who was about 20 years older than Biondolillo, was no doubt qualified and had far more experience, but Jimmy was closer in age to the target demographic.
 He knew the musical language they spoke and understood.

 There are some ingredients to success that the cast and crew exemplify — primarily taking risks and moving out of their comfort zone.
 Jimmy could have stayed in Cleveland and had a career in music.
 It would have been limited, he could have had work, but it wouldn’t have developed his potential.
 Time and time again in the various interviews with the cast and crew we find they took great chances in moving to the big city — sometimes living in not-so-great apartments — but they invested in themselves and took a chance.